-Tests: For each test there will be an open note, individual portion.
-Testing will be proctored in class- if you miss a test, you may visit the testing center.
+Tests: For each test there will be a team portion and a closed note, individual portion.
+More testing information will be given in class.

 Attendance policy

 There is no attendance policy this term.
 Attendance will be recorded using Aviso but is not a direct part of your grade.